 Stroke Association is the UK’s leading stroke charity.
-We want a world where there are fewer strokes and all those touched by stroke get the help they need.
+We campaign to improve stroke care and support stroke survivors to make the best recovery they can.
 Our world-class research develops new ways to prevent and treat stroke.
 We are working to change the way people think about this devastating disease.

-Salary £19.211 to £21,297 per annum │35 hours per week
+£8,625.14 to £11,307.35 per annum | 20 hours per week

 The Stroke Association is proud to be Royal Mail’s Charity of the Year until September 2016 working with Royal Mail colleagues and customers across the UK to raise £2 million for Life After Stroke grants.
 The partnership will involve fundraising, volunteering and stroke prevention activities across Royal Mail sites.
 You will be working as part of a team, planning and delivering Know Your Blood Pressure events at Royal Mail sites across the UK, as directed by the partnership strategy.
 These visits will raise awareness of stroke and its prevention and support Royal Mail’s existing health and wellbeing strategy.
 The events are also a key opportunity to raise awareness of our partnership and promoting events in which Royal Mail staff can get involved with the charity locally.